icsnju/visualinux/README.md

 - You should use the specified workloads to efficiently reproduce the CVE, which this repository already provides (i.e. `workload/src/exp/` and `workload/src/dirty-pipe/`).

-- After that, you can set breakpoints at specified program points, debug the CVEs as usual, and use the VKern code in `vkern/evaluation/cases/*` to perform the visualization.
+- After that, you can set breakpoints at specified program points, debug the CVEs as usual, and use the ViewCL code in `viewcl/evaluation/cases/*` to perform the visualization.

 Please refer to [StackRot](https://github.com/lrh2000/StackRot) and [DirtyPipe](https://dirtypipe.cm4all.com/) for more details.